Re-evaluation counseling: History

-RC has controversial views on LGBT issues.
-Its "gay policy" that “participation in sex with a human of your own gender is based on distress.
-It arises only out of distress experiences in the past.
-The distress out of which it arises can become unoccluded,[sic] (if it has been occluded) and can be completely discharged.”

-Media
+Investigation by the Boston Globe

-Co-counseling was recently the focus of a 2021 investigation by the Boston Globe, after a youth worker in the school system was found to be practicing co-counseling (which is not a licensed therapy program) with minors without the permission of the student's parents.
+Co-counseling was recently the focus of a 2021 investigation by The Boston Globe, after a youth worker in the school system was found to be practicing co-counseling (which is not a licensed therapy program) with minors without the permission of the student's parents.

 Quoting from the Boston Globe: "Boston high school sophomore, Keondre McClay said he was pressured by the head of a district-sponsored youth advocacy program to attend an overnight retreat in Newton, where white adults asked the Black teenager to wrestle out his emotions on a gym mat with them.
 They said it would help him purge his trauma from experiencing racism.
 McClay fled to his room.
 Jenny Sazama, the program leader, and other retreat participants chased after him.
-For more than an hour, he recalled recently, they hugged him on his bed and entreated him to return to the group “counseling” session while he hid under the covers screaming, “Please leave me alone!”.
+For more than an hour, he recalled recently, they hugged him on his bed and entreated him to return to the group 'counseling' session while he hid under the covers screaming, “Please leave me alone!”.

-In response to this media attention, RC published the "Listening Well" website which aims to portray the organization in a positive light.